docent-net/maciej.lasyk.info/content/2015-03-14-cheap-ssd-array.md

 be there for crucial datastores.
 And of course - remember about capacity planning.
 When I see 600TB written as the moment in time when the drive will be dead I can basically say, that $200 RAID array will need to be replaced in 18 months.
 Wow - this is really nice lifetime for this at this price.
+So I actualy created 2xRAID10 arrays (240GB Kingston HyperX drives) what gave me 2x0,5TB in RAID10 / local storage for $1000.
+And I'm gonna replace this in about 1,5 year (maybe still as a subject of warranty).

+Great deal imo.
+If I did want to but enterprise class disks (like Intel) for this purpose I would have to pay 8\*$1000 and that is a horrible amount of goldies.

 Summing this up - CI (Jenkins, Selenium, others) + local storage on cheap SSD drives = <3